theogvn/dftb-mobility-pkg/README.md

 # dftb-mobility-pkg

-Package for performing electron mobility calculation with [DFTB+](https://github.com/dftbplus/dftbplus "DFTB+ GitHub page"), using Density Of States and Transmission/
+Package for performing electron mobility calculation with [DFTB+](https://github.com/dftbplus/dftbplus "DFTB+ GitHub page"), using Density Of States and Transmission
+In the coming updates this package will support the calculation of mobility with the band structure.

 _See the LICENSE for terms of usage and distribution._